Introduction to Concourse¶

 Learn to use https://concourse-ci.org with this linear sequence of tutorials.
 Learn each concept that builds on the previous concept.

-Concourse is 100% open source CI/CD system with approximately 100 integrations to the outside world.
+Concourse is a 100% open source CI/CD system with approximately 100 integrations -- Resource types -- to the outside world.
 Concourse's principles reduce the risk of switching to and from Concourse, by encouraging practices that decouple your project from your CI's little details, and keeping all configuration in declarative files that can be checked into version control.

 This Concourse Tutorial book is the world's most popular guide for learning Concourse, since 2015.
 It is a wonderful companion for Concourse online documentation.